-Please note that the service level SPLT will also be used in the tracker APIs for which Swift will submit the resources for registration in 2024.
+Please note that the service level SPLI will also be used in the tracker APIs for which Swift will submit the resources for registration in 2024.

 SEG recommendation:

 This section will be completed by the SEG in charge of the related External Code Set.